David A. Scott

 Chairman and Chief Executive Officer

 Dave Scott is Chairman and Chief Executive Officer of Comcast Spectacor and serves as Governor of the Philadelphia Flyers for the National Hockey League.
-As Chairman, Scott is responsible for the growth of Comcast Spectator’s core businesses: The Wells Fargo Center arena and complex, as well as a portfolio of professional sports teams that includes the National Hockey League’s Philadelphia Flyers, the Overwatch League’s Philadelphia Fusion, the National Lacrosse League’s Philadelphia Wings and the Maine Mariners of the ECHL.
+As CEO, Scott is responsible for the growth of Comcast Spectator’s core businesses: The Wells Fargo Center arena and complex, as well as a portfolio of professional sports teams that includes the National Hockey League’s Philadelphia Flyers, the Overwatch League’s Philadelphia Fusion, the National Lacrosse League’s Philadelphia Wings and the Maine Mariners of the ECHL.
+Scott also oversees Comcast Spectacor’s investments.

-Scott oversees Comcast Spectacor’s investments in partner companies and serves as CEO of Spectra, a hospitality firm specializing in Venue Management, Food Services & Hospitality and Partnerships.
 Under Scott’s direction, Wells Fargo Center continues to serve as the company’s flagship arena and is consistently ranked a top-five “must play” venue in the United States.
-Wells Fargo Center continues to capture the national spotlight by hosting prestigious events such as the 2016 NCAA Men’s Basketball East Regional matchups, the 2016 Democratic National Convention as well as the 2019 Overwatch League Grand Finals.
+Wells Fargo Center continues to capture the national spotlight by hosting prestigious events such as the 2016 Democratic National Convention, the 2019 Overwatch League Grand Finals, and the 2022 NCAA Men’s Basketball East Regional Sweet 16 and Elite 8.

 Scott joined Comcast Spectacor as President in December 2013 following a 20-year tenure at Comcast Cable.
 Scott served as Executive Vice President and Chief Financial Officer of Comcast Cable from 2005-2013.